paycoreio/docs/docs/connectors/adgroup/index.md

 * Merchant Account Password --> User Password
 * Merchant Account Key --> Key

 Choose Currency and Features.
-You can set these parameters according to available currencies and features for your ADgroup account, but it is necessary to check details of the connection with your PayCore.io account manager.
+You can set these parameters according to available currencies and features for your ADgroup account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.

 Also, choose *Save Instant Token* option if you plan to use the ADgroup account for instant payments.